-The Moab Rim RV Campark, established in 1996 and an integral part of the vibrant Moab tourist lodging community, is now available for purchase.
+The Moab Rim RV Campark, established in 1996 is an integral part of the vibrant Moab tourist lodging community.
+In 2014, former proprietors, Jim & Sue Farrell sold the RV Park.

 History of Moab Rim Campark & Cabins